onflow/cadence-lang.org/versioned_docs/version-1.0/cadence-migration-guide/index.md

 1. Generate a new key pair with the Flow CLI
 2. Fund your account with [Previewnet Faucet](https://previewnet-faucet.onflow.org/fund-account) - If you generated the keypair through the CLI, you can click on the URL provided to create an account and request crescendo FLOW tokens.
 3. Use **Flow Reference Wallet (Chrome Extension)** which provides support for Crescendo Previewnet
-   a.
-Install [Flow Wallet Chrome Extension](https://chromewebstore.google.com/detail/flow-reference-wallet/hpclkefagolihohboafpheddmmgdffjm) from Chrome Web Store
+   1. Install [Flow Wallet Chrome Extension](https://chromewebstore.google.com/detail/flow-reference-wallet/hpclkefagolihohboafpheddmmgdffjm) from Chrome Web Store
-   b.
-Navigate to settings
+   2. Navigate to settings
-   c.
-Enable "Developer Mode"
+   3. Enable "Developer Mode"
-   d.
-Select Previewnet
+   4. Select Previewnet
 4. Use [FlowDiver](https://previewnet.flowdiver.io/), the Flow Blockchain Explorer to review analytics, transactions, block, account and contract information for Previewnet.

 ### Upgrading NFT and FT Contracts